-An on-campus experience for college-bound juniors from African-American, Hispanic, and Native American Indian heritages.
+An on-campus experience for college-bound juniors from African-American, Hispanic/Latino, and Native American Indian heritages.

 During the four days you will be on campus as an SBI student, current Seattle University students will be on hand to answer any questions you may have and provide you with guidance in your coursework.
 In addition, there is plenty of time for social activities and getting to know the Seattle University campus.